Indoor cycling classes are as challenging as they are exhilarating. Benefits of a class include weight loss, improved strength, and endurance.

 Forget all the advice to stand up straight, as this can injure your knees and back.
 Bend at your hips to bring your upper body in front of your hips.
 At the same time, draw your shoulders away from you ears to prevent yourself from tensing up and hunching over.

 Be careful not to push yourself too hard, especially in the beginning.
 While you can try to keep up with the class, you also have to listen to your own body.
-This is especially important if you have any injuries or medical concerns that could interfere with spinning.
+This is especially important if you have any injuries or medical concerns that could interfere with cycling.

 Taking a moderate approach is the best way to stay safe and avoid injury.
 Build up slowly so that you don’t risk burning out by pushing yourself too hard, too soon.

-It’s normal to feel especially fatigued and sore after the first few classes, but you may find that you’re able to withstand longer and more intense periods of spinning.
+It’s normal to feel especially fatigued and sore after the first few classes, but you may find that you’re able to withstand longer and more intense periods of cycling.
 Talk to your doctor if you have any concerns.

-Spinning can improve your overall physical fitness by building strength and cardiovascular endurance.
+Indoor cycling can improve your overall physical fitness by building strength and cardiovascular endurance.
 Classes can also help boost your mood and provide you with a healthy, enjoyable activity.

-Spinning can be on the expensive side, especially if you choose a class with a popular instructor and special equipment, but the benefits can make the cost worth it.
+Indoor cycling classes can be on the expensive side, especially if you choose a class with a popular instructor and special equipment, but the benefits can make the cost worth it.

 To see results, commit to doing three to six classes per week for a period of several months.
 Keep up with the classes in order to continue reaping the benefits.